Internships at the American Library in Paris

 Member Services Intern

-The American Library in Paris is looking for motivated, dynamic, and friendly person for Member Services Intern.
-A few of the various duties include assisting patrons and staff at the Member Services and Welcome Desks, participating in collections projects, and shelving.
+The American Library in Paris is looking for a motivated, dynamic, and friendly person to be our Member Services Intern.
+A few of the duties include assisting patrons and staff at the Member Services desk and processing memberships.

-Under the supervision of the Library staff, the following responsibilities include:
+Under the supervision of Library staff, Member Services intern responsibilities include:

 • Responding to email, phone, and in-person queries

-• Familiarizing new members with the Library and the use of its services
+• Familiarizing new members with the Library and the use of its online and in-person services

 • Processing fines, fees, and lost items